QARANC.co.uk Find Extra Work

 Officer Cadet Training

-Regime became slacker with only bull nights once per week and national servicemen were now entitled to night and weekends off.
+Regime became slacker with only bull nights once per week and they were now entitled to night and weekends off.
 Many went to London and enjoyed stays at the Union Jack Club near Waterloo.
 Many drank in local pubs and the author narrates many a happy night spent in Andover.

 As Officer Cadet training continued David Findlay Clark learnt the secrets of inspections such as where to look for dust and be guaranteed to find some.
 In those days before central heating it was the end bar of the bed frame nearest the stove.